 The way we disagree affects the resilience of our vital relationships, how influential we are, and the quality of our decisions.
-Disagree Better is a twice-monthly email with timeless conflict resolution wisdom for transformative conversations at work and home:
+Disagree better with timeless conflict resolution wisdom for work and home:

 Here’s how we do it

 Word choice, good questions, and good listening skills and habits contribute to effective communication.
-The right words alone often do not have the power to resolve a conflict, though.
-To disagree better we need to align our words and our listening with the kinds of intentions and attitudes that pave the way for progress.
+We disagree better when we fine-tune communication habits, aligning our words and our listening with the kinds of intentions and attitudes that pave the way for progress.

 The best conflict resolution and communication skills in the world are little use if we can’t access them when we need them most.
-To disagree better we need the ability to think clearly, respond nimbly, and regain our equilibrium in the face of difficult and stressful interactions.
+We disagree better when we can think clearly, respond nimbly, and regain our equilibrium in the face of difficult and stressful interactions.

 Mental models are the cognitive frameworks we use to make sense of our experiences.
 This “invisible architecture” influences what we pay attention to, how we perceive and understand what happened, and how we decide.
-To disagree better we need to recognize the cognitive biases and blind spots that lead us to ineffectual behavior and decisions, and consider additional ways to interpret our experiences.
+We disagree better when we can acknowledge our blind spots and interpret our experience in fresh ways.

-Good problem-solving process is like a reliable roadmap — it orients us to where we are, helps us identify an effective route to our desired destination, and helps us find an alternate route when we get stuck.
-We disagree better when we navigate the conversation coherently and have good options for extricating ourselves from potholes.
+Good problem-solving process is like a reliable roadmap — it orients us to where we are, helps us identify an effective route to our desired destination, and helps us find an alternate route around obstructions.
+We disagree better when we have a coherent process for organizing information and navigating difficult conversations.